What Is Liver?

 Your daily value for vitamin K is 120 micrograms.
 A 3-ounce serving of beef liver has about 3 micrograms of vitamin K, and the same size serving of chicken liver has 3 micrograms.

-Potential Risks of Liver
+Dangers of Eating Liver

 The same vitamins and minerals that make liver so nutritionally potent can create complications for people with certain medical conditions.
 That’s why you should check with your doctor before you start eating a lot more of it.